tatumamckinnis/DNA/README.md

 - b: the number of breaks / occurrences of the `enzyme`, and
 - S: the size of the `splicee`.

+Several questions refer to the runtime complexity of the `cutAndSplice` method.
+You may assume the following about this method:
+- The `split` method is O(N).
+- The size of the enzyme is negligibly small, i.e., you can ignore subtracting the size of the enzymes from the length/runtime of the results.
+- The fragments are all approximately the same length, roughly N/b.

 **Question 1:** What is the big O asymptotic runtime complexity of `cutAndSplice` when using `StringStrand`, in terms of N, b, and S?
 Justify your answer in theory, referencing the implementation, and empirically, by reporting and discussing your results from running `DNABenchmark`.
 Do you empirical results match your theoretical expectations?
+Briefly explain.

 **Question 2:** What is the big O asymptotic runtime complexity of `cutAndSplice` when using `StringBuilderStrand`, in terms of N, b, and S?
 Justify your answer in theory, referencing the implementation, and empirically, by reporting and discussing your results from running `DNABenchmark`.
 Do your empirical results match your theoretical expectations?
+Briefly explain.

 **Question 3:** If each character of a `String` takes 1 byte of memory to store, about how much total memory is necessary to store the result of a `cutAndSplice` operation on a `StringStrand` object?
 Express your answer in terms of N, b, and S. Would the result take more or less memory if using a `StringBuilderStrand` object?
 Briefly explain.

 **Question 4:** What is the big O asymptotic runtime complexity of `cutAndSplice` when using `LinkStrand` in terms of N, b, and S?
 Justify your answer in theory, referencing the implementation, and empirically, by reporting your results from running `DNABenchmark`.
 Do you empirical results match your theoretical expectations?
+Briefly explain.

 **Question 5:** If each character of a `String` takes 1 byte of memory to store, and each reference to a node takes 8 bytes of memory to store, about about how much total memory is necessary to store the result of a `cutAndSplice` operation on a `LinkStrand` object?
 Express your answer in terms of N, b, and S. Briefly explain your answer, refereincing the implementation of `LinkStrand`.